Partner organizations that wish to apply to host a 2017-2018 Community Fellow can now apply using this document.

 - Walla Walla Valley Farm to School

 Juniors and seniors (who are eligible to work in the US) apply directly to the organization(s) that interest them, not the SEC.
 Applications will be accepted on a rolling basis.
-The final deadline is September 9th by noon.
-For more detailed information, click here.
+The final deadline for student applications is Sunday, September 10, 2017.